jojo61/dash2ts/README.md

 DRM:
 ----
 	DRM with widevine is not straightforward.
-The programm can decode the stream with widevine but it needs the DRM Key to do so.
-It seems that each Operator with DRM encoded streams has his own method to get the Key.
-So you need to implement your own way to get the key and provide it to the programm.
+The programm can decode the stream with widevine but it needs the DRM User Token to get the Key.
+It seems that each Operator with DRM encoded streams has his own method to get the Token.
+So you need to implement your own way to get the token and provide it to the programm.
 See the example for ORF in dashstreams.sh in the Test directory.